 Cruise Departure Dates:

 For your added comfort, you will have Meet & Greet assistance upon your arrival that will be waiting for you outside the customs.
 Your representative will help to co-ordinate meeting up with your private water taxi driver at the airport and accompany you to your accommodation.

 Meet your English-speaking guide for a 4-hour guided private tour to Murano and Burano on a private boat.
-After being picked up by your Guide in your hotel, take in the sights as you sail past the island of San Giorgio Maggiore, the Public Gardens, the tip of Sant'Elena and the famous Lido beach resort.
+After being picked up by your guide at your hotel, take in the sights as you sail past the island of San Giorgio Maggiore, the Public Gardens, the tip of Sant'Elena and the famous Arsenal of the Venetian Republic.
 The first stop on your tour is Murano, known throughout the world for its glass manufacturing industry.
-Here we stop to visit to one of the most famous and ancient glass factories, where you can enjoy a live glass blowing demonstration performed by a Maestro Glass Maker.
+Here you will stop to visit to one of the most famous and ancient glass factories, where you can enjoy a live glass blowing demonstration performed by a Maestro Glass Maker.
 The second stop is at the picturesque island of Burano, famous not only for its lace but also for the fishermen's houses painted in bright colours.
-Then after a short cruise, we reach Torcello, the earliest centre of civilization in the estuary.
-Only the Cathedral with its magnificent mosaics and the church of Santa Fosca remain as testimony of its former glory.
-At the end of your tour your Guide will bring you back to your hotel.
+Relax and enjoy a coffee before your guide will bring you back to your hotel or to Venice centre.

 Sit back and relax on a marvellous and enchanting half an hour evening gondola ride through the Grand Canal and inner canals of Venice.
 You will breathe the atmosphere of this ancient city built on water.
 Start your journey at the 'Stazio Gondole Santa Maria del Giglio."
 Close to Saint Mark, right on the Grand Canal, in front of Guggenheim Collection palace and Santa Maria della Salute church, this gondola station is one of the oldest Gondola stops in Venice.